TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/TemplavoilTranslatorWorkflow/Index.rst

 |img-97|

-Having Danish selected will automatically add “&L=xx” to the preview
+Having Danish selected will automatically add "&L=xx" to the preview
 URL:

 |img-98|